AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/imports.md

 ## Font importation and the generic import dialog

-Stingray also supports a font importer that makes use of the generic import dialog.
+{{ProductName}} also supports a font importer that makes use of the generic import dialog.

 ~~~{sjson}
 // From font-importer.stingray_plugin: